h-griffin/datingapp/README.md

     - member detailed uses member service to get member from cache because resolver cannot use navigation extras

+    - specify a method in service to return observable and router will subscribe automatically and deal with unsibscripton

+- app routing module
+    - give path access to resolver for member detail
+    - can now get data from inside route

+- member detail component
+    - dont need to load member but still need gallery images
+    - now get member from route
+    - cut and past gallery options under gallery options in ng on init
+    - remove load member ()

+- test page
+    - go to member detail, refresh
+    - go to message tab, refresh
+        - should load messages
+    - go to adbout, refresh
+        - should go to/load messages

+## sending messages
+-

 # add later list
 - unlike user feature